rajaryan18/automating-security/README.md

 The blockchain is handled by the application.

 ### The Model Section
-Add your model that contains a `run()` function responsible for running the model.
-It can have getter function that returns the current state of detection/tracking.
+Add your model that contains a `run()` function responsible for running the model, `sound_alarm()` that triggers an emergency message and `export recording()` that can be used to take the recordings from time to time.
+The last 2 are not necessay but recommended.
+It can have getter functions that return the current state of detection/tracking.
+An example model (Human Detector in `/models/models/humanDetection.py`) has been already set up.

 In `app.py` import the model and create it's object in the `main()` function.